hhudson/application_standards_tracker/standard_tests/README.md

 | [PAGES_HAVE_PADDING](APEX_UNIVERSAL_THEME_212/tests/PAGES_HAVE_PADDING-REDWOOD.json) |  Pages should not remove padding | v1.1 [REDWOOD] | APEX_APPLICATION_PAGES |
 | [RESET_BUTTON_REPORT](APEX_UNIVERSAL_THEME_212/tests/RESET_BUTTON_REPORT-REDWOOD.json) |  Reports should have a reset button | v1.2 [REDWOOD] | APEX_APPLICATION_PAGE_REGIONS |

-* This consolidated tests export does not include inherited relationships.
-You will need to install the individual standards / tests for that purpose.